rfv2021/bayes_opt_cnn/README.md

 - The learning rate of the stochastic gradient descent optimiser;
 - The momentum of the stochastic gradient descent optimiser.

 The Bayesian optimisation was based in a Gaussian Process (GP) as surrogate function and used the expected improvement criterium on the acquisition function.
 For each new iteration, the GP was fit by maximisation of the log marginal likelihood.
 The results of the optimisation were progressively stored in a pandas Dataframe and stored as a pickle file.
-They are available under /optimisation_results/ and can be easily visualised with [3_Load Bayesian optimisation results.ipynb](https://github.com/rfv2021/bayes_opt_cnn/blob/main/2_Build%20and%20optimise%20CNN%20model%20for%20image%20recognition.ipynb).
+They are available under /optimisation_results/ and can be easily visualised with [3 Load optimisation results.ipynb](https://github.com/rfv2021/bayes_opt_cnn/blob/main/2_Build%20and%20optimise%20CNN%20model%20for%20image%20recognition.ipynb).

 ## RESULTS